Does Liberty Mutual’s RightTrack Save You Money?

-Now, you must drive 90 days.
+Once tracking is installed, you must drive for 90 days.
 During those 90 days, Liberty Mutual’s team will review your driving habits and determine if you can save.
-According to their website, the savings range from 5 to 30 percent.
-After the 90-day, you send the tag back into the company.
+According to its website, the savings range from 5 to 30 percent.
+After the 90-day trial, you send the device back to the company.

-Participation is free, and you agree to use your phone’s Wi-Fi and cell data to send the data from the tag back to Liberty Mutual.
+Participation is free, and you agree to use your phone’s Wi-Fi and cell data to send the data from the device back to Liberty Mutual.

-- Number of Miles Driven per Day and Averaged over 90 Days: Over the 90 days, the team assesses how many total miles you drove, and your average miles are driven per day in that period.
+- Number of Miles Driven per Day and Averaged over 90 Days: Over the 90-day period, Liberty Mutual assesses the total miles driven and the average miles driven per day.

 - The Time of Day: The time of day you drive will also play a role in your savings.
 Accidents are more frequent during certain hours of the day.
-According to NHTSA, between 3:00 pm to 6:00 pm and Saturdays see more accidents than other hours.
-Therefore, if you tend to drive during danger hours for serious accidents, you may not get that full 30 percent compared to those who avoid driving during those peak hours.
+According to NHTSA, between 3:00 and 6:00 pm and Saturdays see more accidents than other hours.
+Therefore, if you tend to drive during dangerous hours for serious accidents, you may not get that full 30 percent compared to those who avoid driving during those peak hours.

-- Instances of Rapid Acceleration: In theory, a safe driver is one that accelerates slowly and gradually picks up speed.
-Instances of rapid acceleration are warning flags to insurers, and less likely to get a full discount.
+- Instances of Rapid Acceleration: In theory, a safe driver accelerates slowly and gradually picks up speed.
+Instances of rapid acceleration are warning flags to insurers, and these drivers are less likely to get a full discount.

-Can You Drive Safe for 90 Days and Resume Normal Habits after?
+Can You Drive Safe for 90 Days with the RightTrack Device and Resume Normal Habits after?